MaureenMbugua/Climate-Sentiment-Analysis-streamlit/README.md

 ## Project structure

 **Classification notebook folder**

 Contains the main notebook responsible for:
-> Loading the dataset
+- Loading the dataset
-> Preprocessing the data
+- Preprocessing the data
-> Training and evaluating the classification model
+- Training and evaluating the classification model

 **Streamlit app folder**

 Includes:
-> The base code for the Streamlit web application
+- The base code for the Streamlit web application
-> A saved model used by the app
+- A saved model used by the app
-> Any additional resources required to run the app (e.g., images, config files)
+- Any additional resources required to run the app

 ## How to Run the App Locally